 Supreme Court of California

 575 P.2d 1162 (Cal.
 1978)

-The decedent of Daly (plaintiff) was driving his car on the freeway between fifty and seventy miles per hour when it struck a metal divider.
-The car spun around and the decedent was forcibly thrown from the vehicle.
+Daly was driving his car on the freeway between 50 and 70 miles per hour when it struck a metal divider.
+The car spun around, and Daly was forcibly thrown from the vehicle.
 He was killed by the impact.
-Daly brought suit against General Motors Corp.
-(GM) (defendant), manufacturer of the car, on the ground that the design of the door lock was defective and more prone to opening during a collision.
-At trial, GM presented evidence showing that the car was equipped with a shoulder-harness seat belt and a door lock which, if used, would have presented the decedent’s forcible ejection from the car and death.
-Additionally, GM showed the decedent was not using either of these devices at the time of death, despite the fact that it equipped the car with an owner’s manual detailing warnings about the consequences of failing to use these safety precautions.
-Finally, GM introduced evidence that the decedent was intoxicated at the time of collision.
-The jury returned a verdict for GM, and Daly appealed.
+Daly's widow and children (plaintiffs) brought suit against General Motors Corporation (GM) (defendant), manufacturer of the car, on the ground that the design of the door lock was defective and more prone to opening during a collision.
+At trial, GM presented evidence showing that the car was equipped with a shoulder-harness seat belt and a door lock which, if used, would have prevented Daly's forcible ejection from the car and his death.
+Additionally, GM showed that Daly was not using either of these devices at the time of death, despite the fact that GM had equipped the car with an owner’s manual detailing warnings about the consequences of failing to use these safety precautions.
+Finally, GM introduced evidence that Daly was intoxicated at the time of collision.
+The jury returned a verdict for GM, and the plaintiffs appealed.

 Rule of Law

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 607,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials